-- If a teacher, staff, or administrator detains a student beyond the bell, a written pass will be issued by the person who detained the student in order for them to enter their next class late. - A student who is more than 20 minutes late for class with an unexcused tardy will be considered absent to that class.
+If a teacher, staff, or administrator detains a student beyond the bell, a written pass will be issued by the person who detained the student in order for them to enter their next class late.

 Unexcused Absences and Tardies

 Any student who is truant (left school or did not attend a class without office approval) is subject to penalty as listed under Major Conduct Violations and Consequences.
 Parent or guardian will be contacted by the administration.